KatherineKing/ComputerVision/README.md

 # ComputerVision

-This directory contains projects related to computer visions.
+This directory contains projects related to computer vision.